-You can configure multiple concurrent consumers by setting one of the following properties in the Event Sources tab of the Kafka connection:

-- Use the consumersCount property in the Other Attributes field. - Enable the load balancing option if your Process Server uses a Secure Agent cluster configuration so that it creates one consumer per Secure Agent.
+You can configure multiple concurrent consumers by enabling the load balancing option in the Event Sources tab of the Kafka connection.
+You can use this option if your Process Server uses a Secure Agent cluster configuration so that it creates one consumer per Secure Agent.

-For more information about the event source properties, see "Kafka Event Source Properties" on page 12.
+For more information about the event source properties, see "Kafka Event Source Properties" on page 11.